integr8ly/walkthroughs/steelthread-0/walkthrough.md

 - Creating a Enmasse message queue
 - Creating a connection and integration in fuse ignite linked to the Enmasse message queue
 - Creating a http endpoint that can publish a message to the Enmasse queue
+- Creating a http endpoint that exposes a REST API using Launcher
-- creating a connection to a http endpoint that receives messages via fuse integration
+- Creating a connection to REST API from fuse
+- Creating an integration between all of these via Fuse Ignite